confluentinc/cp-docker-images/docs/operations/clustered-deployment.rst

    .. sourcecode:: bash

-       docker-compose start
-       docker-compose run
+       docker-compose up

+   In another terminal window, go to the same directory (kafka-cluster).
 Make sure the services are up and running

    .. sourcecode:: bash